RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Manipulation

-The manipulation routines are in charge of picking up the right wrench and operating the valve.
-Once the wrench area is located on the panel (Section \ref{wrench_detector}), the end-effector is aligned to its center.
-In this way, cameras are aligned with the detection ROI.
-The detection routine starts and once the right wrench is recognized and its grasp point is computed (Section \ref{wrench_detector}), two oriented reference systems are defined: one on the grasp point and the other on the grip center of the head (See Figure \ref{fig:wrench_3d}).
-The wrench grasping routine starts (See Figure \ref{fig:grasp}): the end-effector is aligned to the grasp point (fingers opened), it approaches the wrench, closes the fingers, and comes back to its initial pose.
+Once the wrench area is detected (Section \ref{wrench_detector}), the manipulator moves to align the end-effector cameras with the detected ROI.
+Once the right tool is recognized and its grasp point is computed (Section \ref{wrench_detector}), two oriented reference systems are defined: one on the grasp point and one on the grip center of the wrench head (see Figure \ref{fig:wrench_3d}).
+The end-effector is aligned with the grasp point (fingers opened), it approaches the wrench, closes the fingers, and comes back to its initial pose (see Figure \ref{fig:grasp}).

-Since the panel geometry is known, and therefore the position of the valve on it, we can approach it with the gripper.
-Again, once the gripper is aligned, the detection module (Section ~\ref{valve_detector}) is triggered and the pose of the valve is estimated.
-An oriented reference system is placed on the center of the valve (See Figure \ref{fig:valve_3d}).
-The robot inserts the wrench on the valve by aligning the reference systems of valve and wrench grip center and a 360\degree rotation trajectory is imprinted.
-This trajectory is computed by sampling a set of way-points on a radius $r$ around the valve, with $r$ the distance between the center of the valve (equal to the wrench grip center) and the wrench grasp point.
+Finally, since the valve position is known, the end-effector moves in front of it and the detection module computes its pose (Section ~\ref{valve_detector}).
+An oriented reference system is placed on the center of the valve (see Figure \ref{fig:valve_3d}) and the reference systems of valve and wrench grip centers are aligned.
+The robot inserts the wrench on the valve rotates it $360\degree$ by sampling a set of waypoints on a radius $r$ around the valve, with $r$ the distance between the center of the valve (equal to the wrench grip center) and the wrench grasp point.

-\subsection{Teleoperation}

-In this Section, we present the three main software components of our teleoperation module: i) mobile base teleoperation; ii) robotic arm teleoperation; iii) gripper teleoperation.
-These modules run in parallel and map robot movements and speed settings to different keyboard keys.
-This way, the pilot can control every robot movement by means of the keyboard only and the human-robot interface can be as efficient and capable as possible.

-Our mobile base teleoperation is provided by the TurtleBot teleoperation package in ROS\footnote{\url{http://wiki.ros.org/turtlebot_teleop}}, which allows to control it in velocity and can be easily adapted to work with our mobile base.
-This interface proved to be more effective than sending goals in position coordinates $(x,y,z,q_x,q_y,q_z,q_a)$ to the ROS navigation stack even if this can be done through the handy graphical interface provided by the rviz ROS package\footnote{\url{http://wiki.ros.org/rviz}}.
-Indeed, this second modality does not allow the required precision during the panel docking phase when the pilot cannot see the robot because it is hidden by the panel itself.
+To perform the manipulation tasks, the UR5 is controlled in its tool-space using the URScript, that is sent to the robot through the UR Modern Driver ROS package.
+The gripper, instead, is controlled through the Robotiq ROS package.

+\section{Teleoperation}